sparrowjumpy/sparrowjumpy/README.md

-# Hi there, I'm Syed Zain ul Abideen Zaidi! 👋
+# Hi there, I'm Zain! 👋

 I'm a Cybersecurity student with a passion for network security, ethical hacking, and developing tools that enhance privacy and security.
 Welcome to my GitHub profile!